Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 You may attach some data to Test Set and use it during test execution.
 It is a convenient way to pass configuration and data files for the test set.
 It may be used as an alternative to defining Spira Configurations.

 You may open test attachment using the `%ARTIFACTS%` environment variable.
-If this is a standalong test then `ARTIFACTS` resolves to `WORKDIR` (framework root).
+If this is a standalone test then `ARTIFACTS` resolves to `WORKDIR` (framework root).
 When executed from Spira it will be a separate temp folder where RapiseLauncher downloaded everything attached to the Test Set.

 *Example Usage:*